till-s/tic-nic/README.md

 Some useful helper programs are not found in the `software` directory but reside in the submodules.

+#### GPS Receiver

+Access to the GPS receiver is possible with any standard software since it appears as a regular `tty` device.

 ## Building the Device